Alcohol Addiction

 • Rehabilitation programmes: These can be either inpatient (where you stay at a clinic) or outpatient (where you visit for appointments), and they offer structured support to help you stay sober.

-• Support Groups: Recovery takes dedication, and support groups (e.g. AA or SMART Recovery) can help with this.
+• Support groups: Recovery takes dedication, and support groups (e.g. AA or SMART Recovery) can help with this.
 They will provide ongoing encouragement and accountability, which are key to sustaining recovery.

-Alcohol Addiction Treatment Options and Managing Withdrawal Symptoms
+Alcohol Addiction Treatment Options in London

 Overcoming alcohol addiction starts with recognising the need for help and understanding that treatment is essential.
 At a London residential rehab centre, you will have access to a variety of effective treatment options designed to address both the physical and emotional aspects of addiction.